ferdos202150762/TempleOfHorror/README.md

 # TempleOfHorror
-Research about Temple of Horror Game
+Research about Temple of Horror Game.
+Learn Temple of Horror Game with different algorithms.